 “These people are predators and they’re back on the streets within hours,” she said.

-She was shocked that, when police called to inform her the suspect was released without charging, they also told her she could file a formal complaint with the Illinois Department of Professional Regulation against the massage therapist.
+She was shocked when, according to the report, police told her to file a complaint with the Illinois Department of Professional Regulation to file a formal complaint against the massage therapist.

 The process took a toll – “I couldn’t get answers,” she noted – and she felt emotionally and physically drained.
 There were times where she said she called police to ask for updates on her case, but did not hear back.

-She said she’s been scared to speak about what happened – until now.
+She said she’s been scared to speak up about what happened – until now.